 So, what are you waiting for?
 Scroll down the list, pick a number and start making positive changes.

 1. Get up and go to bed at the same time every day as much as you can.
 However, a spontaneous wild night out every now and then won’t hurt anyone.

-2. Watch some comedy every day to keep those laughter muscles warmed up.
+2. Watch some comedy every day.
+This is one way to keep those laughter muscles warmed up.